 - Reviews of national reforms: EMCO conducts a number of reviews of Member State policy initiatives to tackle challenges identified in the CSRs or the EPM.
 These assessments play an important role in allowing EMCO and the Member States to assess new Commission proposals for CSRs under the European Semester.

-EMCO also has an important role in monitoring the implementation of the Youth Guarantee.
-It does so through a combination of reviews of the progress of individual Member States towards the objectives of the guarantee and an agreed indicator framework.
+EMCO also has an important role in monitoring the implementation of the Youth Guarantee and the Recommendation on Long-Term Unemployment.
+It does so through a combination of reviews of the progress of individual Member States towards the objectives of the guarantee and an agreed indicator framework for both Youth and Long-Term Unemployment.